 2. Create an insider threat program

-An insider threat program is a set of measures an organization uses to prevent and deal with insider threats.
+An insider threat prevention and detection program is a set of measures an organization uses to prevent and deal with insider threats.
 An established insider threat program can help your organization deter, detect, and mitigate insider threats in an organized and timely manner.